HunterEller/Draft/README.md

 Features
 --------

-Ability to read brainwaves.
+-Ability to read brainwaves.

-Functionality of ability to grip without arm or use of arm.
+-Functionality of ability to grip without arm or use of arm.

-General arm movements for impaired with brain activation.
+-General arm movements for impaired with brain activation.

 Installation
 ------------